johnmatter/CT12GeV/README.md

 If you want to setup a personal copy, just clone/download this repository.
 Add a clone of `hcana` inside `CT12GeV` and create appropriate (`raw`,`ROOTfiles` etc) symbolic links inside `ct_replay`.
 The following instructions are based on the shared setup under `/work` disk on `ifarm`.

-Instruction for CT Replay under `/work` directory on ifarm
+Instructions for CT Replay under `/work` directory on ifarm
 -----------------------------------------------------------

 source root and other libraries as: